 Children – Not recommended.
 This film is too long for children to sit through and really has nothing to offer them.
 Likewise, the scenes of tense action might be frightening to younger viewers who can’t follow the story’s plot.

-Older Children & Teens – I’m a little on the fence with this one: I think the edited version that is sure to air on television would be fine as it will probably omit the nudity and harshest profanities though most older children, I would venture to guess, probably won’t be attracted to this movie for its convoluted plot.
+Older Children & Teens -I think the edited version that is sure to air on television would be fine for teens as it will probably omit the nudity and harshest profanities though most older children, I would venture to guess, probably won’t be attracted to this movie for its convoluted plot.

-Young Adults & Adults – Recommended, provided you like the genre, the directors, and/or some of the cast.
+Young Adults & Adults – Recommended, provided you like the genre, the directors, and/or the cast.